 Windows open, windows closed or air conditioning?
 Air conditioning in offices involves far more than temperature and fresh air.
 The following is a list of the most important factors.

 Strong fluctuations of the temperature should be avoided.
 Temperature fluctuations may be due to the outdoor temperature, e.g. because of direct sunshine, or to the heat generated by technical devices.
-Strong temperature fluctuations in workplaces can be avoided through room-shading measures such as blinds and windows with solar-protection glass, placing peripheral devices such as printers and copiers in separate rooms, and targeted ventilation and exhaust air facilities.
+Strong temperature fluctuations in workplaces can be avoided through room-shading measures such as blinds and windows with solar-protection glass.
+Sometimes it is enough to air the room regularly and place the printer and copier in a separate room.

 Physical contact with surfaces that have poor heat conduction properties can lead to irritation.
 Consequently, glass plates are not suitable for use as desktops.

 Comfortable air quality in office rooms must be ensured for health reasons and also to promote people’s work performance.
 The relative humidity should be less than 50%, because higher values promote the development of mould.

 Humidity can decrease to less than 30% during the winter heating period in particular.
 This can cause eye irritation and the drying-out of the skin and the respiratory tract.
 During the winter heating period, you should make sure that the rooms are adequately ventilated and that all the employees drink enough liquids.